 So those are the three portable door locks that can be fitted on a door without a lock that I fully recommend.
 Any three of these will work.
 I sorted them based on their price, effectiveness and set-up difficulty.

 The Door Bull, requiring some actual installation is better suited for a place you’d stay at for an extended period of time.
 Whereas the Addalock and Travelers Security Lock are smaller and easier to set up, so they’re overall better travel companions.

 3. Use a strike plate lock

-Strike plate locks are door chains, but sturdier.
-It’s simple to use and budget-friendly.
-It is also great for handicapped people and the elderly because of the same.
-It can withstand a lot of external force and can be bought online pretty easily.
+Strike plate locks are like door chains, but sturdier.
+They’re simple to use and affordable.
+They’re also great for handicapped people and the elderly.
+On top of that, a strike plate can withstand a lot of external force and keep the door locked against it.

 In case of emergencies, they have panic bars.
 These are used mostly in high-security areas like companies, jewelry stores, or banks, but are suitable for the homes as well.
 Make sure you get a licensed professional to install this one for you.

 4. Remove the door knob/handle with a screwdriver

 When turned, the door knob or handle will retract the latch that opens and closes the door.
 Which makes it a very vulnerable point of entry.

 You can prevent this from happening by removing the door knob/handle.
 Usually only a screwdriver of the right size is needed.

 However, keep in mind that you’ll also be stuck in the room until you put it back on.
 This can be potentially dangerous if you don’t have another exit point in case of an emergency.
 So I’d use this tip only if you really don’t have any other option.

 5. Bind the door handles/knobs together (for double doors)